stackhpc/terraform-kayobe-multinode/README.rst

    ansible-galaxy install -r ansible/requirements.yml

-Review the vars defined within `defaults.yml` in here you can customise the version of kayobe, kayobe-config or openstack-config.
+Review the vars defined within `ansible/vars/defaults.yml`.
+In here you can customise the version of kayobe, kayobe-config or openstack-config.
 However, make sure to define `ssh_key_path` to point to the location of the SSH key in use amongst the nodes and also `vxlan_vni` which should be unique value between 1 to 16,777,215.

 Finally run the ansible playbooks.